paritytech/asset-transfer-api/README.md

 ## About

-**BETA**: This package is in beta and is being rapidly and actively developed on, so some design choices are subject to change.
+**ALPHA**: This package is in alpha and is being rapidly and actively developed on, so some design choices are subject to change.

 **Summary**: Asset-transfer-api is a library focused on simplifying constructing asset transfers for substrate based chains that involves system parachains like Statemine, and Statemint.
+It aims to give support between System Parachains, Relay Chains, and parachains.
+This means sending assets via XCM, or transfering assets locally on a system parachain.

 ### What is supported